 by Regina Cutter Edwards

 Many butterflies, such as the Common Buckeye, Painted Lady, Red Admiral, and Cloudless Sulphur migrate each year to warmer locations.
-The Monarch butterfly completes the most popular and furthest migration of all the butterflies, which can reach up to 2000 miles.
-These migrations are fascinating and not completely understood, but for more information please refer to the A Rhythm in Nature article.
+The Monarch butterfly completes the most popular and furthest migration of all the butterflies, reaching up to 2000 miles.
+These migrations are fascinating and not completely understood; please refer to the ‘A Rhythm in Nature’ article for more information.

 Diapause is a form of hibernation in the insect world.
 It occurs when the juvenile hormone, which is triggered by light and/or temperature, decreases in the butterfly.
-The butterfly enters an inactive state, metabolism slows down and feeding and reproductive behavior ceases.
+The butterfly enters an inactive state, metabolism slows down, and feeding and reproductive behavior cease.
 This occurs on a predictable cycle and begins before the unfavorable environmental conditions, such as cold weather.
 The butterfly will come out of diapause when environmental conditions again become favorable.
 The Monarch butterfly, although it migrates, stays in a diapause state while in Mexico overwintering.

-Butterflies in the adult stage of their life cycle that do not migrate will stay in the same location throughout winter.
-They will find a small crack or crevice in a rock, tree, or a building to squeeze into for protection from wind and predators.
+In the adult stage of their life cycle, butterflies that do not migrate will stay in the same location throughout winter.
+They will find a small crack or crevice in a rock, tree, or building to squeeze into for protection from wind and predators.
 To prevent freezing, insects produce an anti-freeze compound in their bodies that prevents ice from forming in their hemolymph (insect blood).
 On a sunny day, if their body temperature gets warm enough, it is possible to see a butterfly in the middle of winter.
 The Mourning Cloak, Question Mark, and Comma are a few of the butterflies that will stick around during the winter months.
 Overwintering butterflies are usually angle-winged butterflies and are a dark color.

 Life Cycle of Butterflies